MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 ### Service Workers

-*Service Workers* is the key technology behind PWAs.
-They act as a proxy between your PWA and the network, enabling your website to act as an installed native app: serving up offline scenarios, responding to server push notifications, and running background tasks.
-Service workers also open up all kinds of new performance strategies; and website need not even be full-blown web app to take advantage of the service worker cache for fine-tuned page load performance.
+*Service Workers* are a key technology behind PWAs.
+Amon other things, they can act as a proxy between your PWA and the network, enabling your website to behave more like a native app: serving up offline scenarios, responding to server push notifications, and running background tasks.
+Service Workers also open up all kinds of new performance strategies; and websites need not even be a full-blown web app to take advantage of the Service Worker and the Cache API for fine-tuned page load performance improvements.

-Service workers are event-driven background threads that run from javascript files served up alongside the regular scripts that power your web app.
-Because they don't run on the main UI thread, service workers don't have DOM access, though the [UI thread][MDNWorkerPrototypePostMessage] and a [worker thread][MDNDedicatedWorkerGlobalScopePostMessage] can communicate using `postMessage()` and `onmessage` event handlers.
+Service Workers run on an event-driven background thread and—like other [Web Workers][MDNWebWorkers]—are defined in a JavaScript file served up alongside the other scripts that power your web app.
+Because they don't run on the main UI thread, Service Workers don't have DOM access, though the [UI thread][MDNWorkerPrototypePostMessage] and a [worker thread][MDNDedicatedWorkerGlobalScopePostMessage] can communicate using `postMessage()` and the `onmessage` event handler.

-You associate a service worker with your app by *registering* it to your site's URL origin \(or a specified path within it\).
-Once registered, the service worker file is then *downloaded*, *installed*, and *activated* on the client machine.
+You associate a Service Worker with your app by *registering* it to your site's URL origin \(or a specified path within it\).
+Once registered, the Service Worker file is then *downloaded*, *installed*, and *activated* on the client machine.
 For more, *MDN web docs* has a comprehensive guide on [Using Service Workers][MDNUsingServiceWorkers] and a detailed [Service Worker API][MDNServiceWorkerApi] reference.

-For this tutorial, we'll use a ready-made "Offline page" service worker script courtesy of [PWA Builder][PwaBuilderServiceWorker].
+For this tutorial, we'll use a ready-made "Offline page" Service Worker script courtesy of [PWA Builder][PwaBuilderServiceWorker].
 From this, you can go on to customize it with more elaborate functionality according to your needs for performance, network bandwidth, and so on.
 Check out Mozilla's [Service Worker Cookbook][ServiceWorkerCookbook] for a number of useful service worker caching "recipe" ideas.

-1. Open [https://www.pwabuilder.com/serviceworker][PwaBuilderServiceWorker] and select the \(default\) **Offline page** service worker and click the **Download service worker** button.
+1. Open [https://www.pwabuilder.com/serviceworker][PwaBuilderServiceWorker] and select the \(default\) **Offline page** Service Worker and click the **Download service worker** button.
 1. Open the download folder and copy these two files:

     *   ServiceWorker1\pwabuilder-sw-register.js